Lua Voxel Manipulator

 Inside of on_generated() callbacks, it is possible to retrieve the same VoxelManip object used by the core's Map Generator (commonly abbreviated Mapgen).
 Most of the rules previously described still apply but with a few differences:

-• The Mapgen VoxelManip object is retrieved using: minetest.get_mapgen_object("voxelmanip")
+• The Mapgen VoxelManip object is retrieved using: core.get_mapgen_object("voxelmanip")

 • The on_generated() callbacks of some mods may place individual nodes in the generated area using non-VoxelManip map modification methods.
 Because the same Mapgen VoxelManip object is passed through each on_generated() callback, it becomes necessary for the Mapgen VoxelManip object to maintain consistency with the current map state.
-For this reason, calling any of minetest.add_node(), minetest.set_node() or minetest.swap_node() will also update the Mapgen VoxelManip object's internal state active on the current thread.
+For this reason, calling any of core.add_node(), core.set_node() or core.swap_node() will also update the Mapgen VoxelManip object's internal state active on the current thread.

 • After modifying the Mapgen VoxelManip object's internal buffer, it may be necessary to update lighting information using either: VoxelManip:calc_lighting() or VoxelManip:set_lighting().